 Since she agreed it wasn't the best possible choice for acne scarring, I did a bit of research to find a better option before deciding whether or not to opt for lasers.

-If you're not quite ready for lasers (though the results can be quite extraordinary, ask Chin)—opt for microdermabrasion for light scars and Dermalinfusion for those a bit more severe.
-It's completely painless (kind of like the feeling of a cat's tongue across your skin), and no chemicals are used because the device relies on the diamonds to abrade the skin.
+If you're not quite ready for lasers (though the results can be quite extraordinary, ask Chin)—opt for microdermabrasion or Dermalinfusion for light scars.
+It's completely painless (kind of like the feeling of a cat's tongue across your skin).
 "You may experience some mild pinkness since the blood is circulating," Tolani says.
 "But this is normal and dissipates in about 30 minutes.
 There's absolutely no downtime: You are free to go about your day immediately following the treatment."
 As always, check with a doctor or dermatologist before making any decisions.
 They'll be able to tell you what's best for your personalized treatment.